At the Nexus of Big Data and Dispute Resolution

 How this project will continue to unfold, what reception it awaits, and what further inquiry it might inspire is at this early stage uncertain.
 Still, next steps are decidedly in order.
 New geographic and practice area analyses are underway, coordinated online public awareness campaigns informed by research findings are scheduled, and practitioner-level website assessments are beginning to help bend the arc of our collective resolution-oriented narrative in ways which help achieve greater market resonance and practice profitability.
 Additional developments which continue to leverage evolving technology and data science resources present particularly enticing prospects, as well.

 One such development is a computer kaizen approach to automating future analysis and hastening the discovery of new insights (Varian 2013).
-In this scenario, the over fifty thousand manually categorised terms would serve as an expansive training set from which to refine a recurrent neural network – the sort recently open-sourced (Google 2015c) – capable of automatically identifying, ingesting, and categorising future term additions.
-By pivoting from a primarily manual processing to a machine learning approach, future analyses could incorporate a set of unique terms many multiples of its current size and representing an even more complete diversity of terms used without concern for the artificially elevated volume threshold necessary during the initial manual processes.
+In this scenario, the over fifty thousand manually categorised terms would serve as an expansive training set from which to refine a recurrent neural network – the sort recently open-sourced (Google 2015c) – capable of automatically identifying, ingesting and categorising future term additions.
+By pivoting from a primarily manual processing to a machine learning approach, future analysis could incorporate a set of unique terms many multiples of its current size and representing an even more complete diversity of terms used without concern for the artificially elevated volume threshold necessary during the initial manual processes.
 Additional automations of the data collection (i.e. through scheduled API calls) and analysis (i.e. through trigger sensitive templates) could be combined to produce a continuously updating dashboard of every imaginable conflict context in nearly any conceivable geographic boundary with both rich research and predictive applications.
-In this scenario that relies exclusively on currently available technology, these data contain the prospect of illuminating the context of where conflict has occurred, is occurring, and will probably occur, allowing the dispute resolution and aligned professions to design and deploy their services accordingly.
+In this scenario that relies exclusively on currently available technology, these data contain the prospect of illuminating the context of where conflict has occurred, is occurring and will probably occur, allowing the dispute resolution and aligned professions to design and deploy their services accordingly.

 Cataloguing the entirety of interpersonal and inter-entity conflict throughout the country as chronicled in search entries is a notable development for many aspects of the dispute resolution field.
 This research is revealing new insights into the facets and fullness of the marketplace, the framing practices and preferences of the populace, and the vast opportunity that remains as we seek to maximise the utility and prominence of our profession.
 In doing so, it serves as a powerful example of the influence big data will increasingly command from practice and thought leaders throughout our field.
 In truth, though, it is but a segment in the obtuse relief propagating from the emerging nexus of big data and dispute resolution; an intriguing harbinger of the data and disruptions yet to come.